dickymuhr/belajar-elasticsearch/readme.md

         },
     }
 ```
+If we want to query text using `term` we should act like we have standard analyize the text that we query, like lowercasing and remove all symbols, because the text is already saved in lucene document like that, this approach will 'exact match' the text.
 ## Match Query
 Similiar as term query but using  `standard analyzer` matching the data type, such as text.
 ```